edgedb/edgedb/docs/datamodel/comparison.rst

 vs SQL and ORMs
 ===============

-EdgeDB's approach to schema modeling builds upon the foundation of SQL while taking cues from modern tools like ORM libraries.
+|Gel's| approach to schema modeling builds upon the foundation of SQL while
+taking cues from modern tools like ORM libraries.
 Let's see how it stacks up.

 .. _ref_datamodel_sql_comparison: